Vector Symbolic Finite State Machines in Attractor Neural Networks

 thus the edge states $\vec{e}$ are also fixed-point attractors of the network dynamics.
 To complete the transition from state $\vec{x}$ to $\vec{y}$, the second stimulus $\vec{s}_b$ is applied, giving

-which drives the network state towards $\vec{y} \in Z_{\text{AN}}$, the desired target attractor state.
-By consecutive application of the inputs $\vec{s}_a$ and $\vec{s}_b$, the transition terms $\mat{E}^\eta$ stored in $\mat{W}$ have thus caused the network to controllably transition from the source to target attractor states.
+which drives the network state towards $\vec{y} \in X_{\text{AN}}$, the desired target attractor state.
+By consecutive application of the inputs $\vec{s}_a$ and $\vec{s}_b$, the transition terms $\mat{E}^\eta$ stored in $\mat{W}$ have thus caused the network to controllably transition from the source state attractor state to the target attractor state.
+Due to the robustness of the masking mechanism, the stimuli can be applied asynchronously and with arbitrary delays (see Section \ref{subsec:hadamard_input}).
 Transition terms $\mat{E}^\eta$ may be iteratively added to $\mat{W}$ to achieve any arbitrary transition between attractor states, and so any arbitrary FSM may be implemented within a large enough attractor network.

-Note that we have here ignored that the diagonal of $\mat{W}$ is set to 0 (no self connections), but this does not significantly affect these results.